Internectio/Locuscraft/README.md

 * First, **We need a real list of programming specific tasks.** This to-do list is rudimentory and we need one that specifies the exact things that need to be created.
 * **The entire interface for the website**, front-end and back-end.
 The question is how should it be built?
 Django 1.9 was what I was going to use.
 The interface's details are outlined below, under "Locuscraft Plan".
 * **A Privacy Policy.** This is important and I know nothing about writing a privacy policy.
-* **Spreading the word.** This is what I'm working on now!
+* **Spreading the word.** This is what I'm working on now.
 If you know any online communities or other outlets we could share this with, please do so or let me know!

 Finally, if anyone is interested I have answered a short [site planning questionaire](https://github.com/Zachcraft/Locuscraft/issues/2).
 It seemed a bit redundant so I decided to link it rather than write it up in this readme.